Tuesday, May 6, 2008

 Ingredients:

-Combine cornmeal, milk egg, and 2 tbs of bacon drippings in a mixing bowl, and stir with a fork or whisk until batter is smooth, and pour the batter into the hot pan, making sure the batter is of uniform depth (about an inch) in the pan.
+3. When the oven reaches the target temperature, combine cornmeal, milk egg, and 2 tbs of bacon drippings in a mixing bowl, and stir rapidly with a fork or whisk until batter is smooth.

 1 comment: